Convert ODT to LOG

 Log File / Plain Text

 Simple plain text file format used for logging events, activities, and records.
 No formatting, just raw text content.
-Universal format readable by any text editor and easily processed by scripts.
+Universal format readable by any text editor and easily processed by command-line tools and scripts.

 Plain Text Universal